How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Equivalence Classes of Caps

-The situation for $k$-caps of dimension less than or equal to $k-3$ is more complicatedin general.
+The situation for $k$-caps of dimension greater than or equal to $k-3$ is more complicated in general.
 We will see that for $k \leq 8$, all $k$-caps have dimension $k-1$ or $k-2$.
-It turns out that if we only want to analyze caps in Quad-64, $\mathbb{Z}_2^6$, it is sufficient to understand $k$-caps for $1 \leq k \leq 9$, so $k=9$ is the only complicated case remaining.
+It turns out that if we only want to analyze caps in Quad-64, it is sufficient to understand $k$-caps for $1 \leq k \leq 9$.
+As $k=9$ is the only case where there can be a cap of dimension $k-3$, we will only develop the theory of $k-3$ dimensional caps in this context.